Land reform in North Vietnam: Background

-During this period of time, the DRV government was dominated by the Viet Minh who were popular among the indigenous political force; its domestic policy was to unite all possible forces for a resistance war.
+During this period of time, the DRV government was dominated by the Viet Minh who were popular among the indigenous political force; its domestic policy was to unite all possible forces for a resistance and independent war.
 It also embraced peasants, workers, students and some merchants and intellectuals.
-On 11 November 1945, the ICP declared its dissolution, aiming at downplaying the role of communist ideology by dissolving and forcing the ICP underground in order to garner more support from the masses.
+On 11 November 1945, the ICP declared its dissolution, aiming at downplaying the role of communist ideology by dissolving and forcing the ICP underground to garner more support from the masses.

-In October 1949, the Chinese Communist Party (CCP) established the People's Republic of China by winning its political rivalry with the KMT, which had a major impact on the political landscape of the region in general and Vietnam in particular.
+In October 1949, the Chinese Communist Party (CCP) established the People's Republic of China by winning its political rivalry with the KMT during the Chinese Civil War, which had a major impact on the political landscape of the region in general and Vietnam in particular.

 From the CCP's perspective, the Chinese revolutionary model was intended to be exported to the Asian countries, Vietnam included.
 Moreover, the increasing influence in its southern periphery was also for national defense and security.
-From the perspective of the DRV, communist China was a good ally who shared the same ideology and similar approaches to complete communist revolution.
+From the perspective of the DRV, communist China was a good ally and paradigm who shared the same ideology and similar approaches to complete communist revolution.
 They were glad to conduct a binary revolution at the same time: externally anti-colonialism and internally anti-feudalism.
-Thus Ho Chi Minh pled proactively for Chinese aid After establishing formal diplomatic relations with the PRC in early 1950, Luo Guibo became the first Chinese ambassador to the DRV, and Chinese aid also flooded into the DRV, the most significant of which was the Chinese advisory group, which was later sent to North Vietnam in the same year.
+Thus Ho Chi Minh pled proactively for Chinese aid.
+After establishing formal diplomatic relations with the PRC in early 1950, Luo Guibo became the first Chinese ambassador to the DRV, and Chinese aid also flooded into the DRV, the most significant of which was the Chinese advisory group, which was later sent to North Vietnam in the same year.

 Basically, Chinese advisory groups had a double mission.
 The most important one was to provide advice on military affairs.
 After winning victories in a series of military campaigns with considerable help from August 1950 onward, the DRV not only gradually turned around the war situation but also expanded its controlled areas.
 This conducive environment facilitated the DRV to carry out its land reform plan.